itpp-labs/website-addons/website_multi_company_sale_delivery/doc/index.rst

 Usage
 =====

-* Make a purchase from website shop as usual
+* Make an order from website shop as usual
 * RESULT: on the ``Payment`` stage of checkout process see that only allowed delivery methods are available for you